VoltRipper

 The verdict

-The Delfast Top 3.0 is the outlier of our catalog — the one bike that's genuinely street-legal as sold, with the biggest battery here (3.4 kWh) and a headline 200-mile range.
-It earns a VoltRipper Score of 71/100, and that number needs context: it's not a low score for a dirt bike, because the Top 3.0 isn't really a dirt bike.
-It's a pedal-equipped, street-legal, long-range e-moto that competes on range and road-legality, not off-road capability.
-Judged for what it is — a quiet, road-legal, ultra-range commuter that can handle light trails — it's excellent.
-Judged as a Sur-Ron rival, it's the wrong tool.
+The Delfast Top 3.0 is still an outlier in our catalog: a turnkey street-legal long-range e-bike style machine, with a large 3.4 kWh battery and the biggest headline range claim in the catalog (200 miles).
+It earns a VoltRipper Score of 82/100, and that number needs context: it is not a low score for a dirt bike, because the Top 3.0 isn't really a dirt bike.
+It competes on range and road-legality, not off-road capability.
+The newer Stark Varg EX is the street-legal performance-enduro outlier; the Delfast remains the relaxed, no-conversion road option.

 Brand note (2026): Delfast has faced business uncertainty — its consumer website went dark in late 2024 — though the company still shows as active and the bikes remain available through third-party retailers.
 Treat parts, warranty, and long-term support as a question to resolve before buying: confirm availability and coverage in writing, as you would for any bike from a brand in flux.